FreeCAD/freecad.workbench_starterkit/README.md

 :exclamation: **Don't use this repo if you care about py2-support and support of freecad < 0.18.
 If so please have a look at the traditional workbench structure.**

 ## Motivation and usage
 This is a template for a FreeCAD workbench / module.
-As python-packaging and packaging for FreeCAD is not an easy task, this repository should give a overview of the things learned so far.
+As python-packaging and packaging for FreeCAD is not an easy task, this repository should give an overview of the things learned so far.
 If all you want is to create an extension for FreeCAD (module, additional gui-stuff, workbench), simple copy this repo and start replacing things.

 To try the latest release of this template:
 ```bash